chubby-c-a-t/regex-training/README.md

 ## Security Context

 An analyst's ability to hunt threats is directly tied to the quality of the data in their SIEM.
 If an SSH brute-force log or a WAF block log is not properly parsed upon ingestion, critical indicators of compromise (IoCs) will not trigger alerts.
-This trainer models the exact logs an analyst must normalize to ensure security telemetry is accurately indexed.
+This trainer models the exact logs an analyst must normalise to ensure security telemetry is accurately indexed.

 ---